Labour law: Japan

+Lithuania

+Lithuania began the work of rewriting the employment laws in 1996 and the Labour Code (Darbo Kodeksas) bill was completed in 2001.
+It was heavily inspired by the Hungarian, Czech as well Polish laws and incorporated the vast majority of the European Union regulations.
+The new labour code was formally enacted in 2002.
+Another major reform of the labour code was implemented in 2016, bringing more flexibility, yet balancing it with protection for employees.
+The Labour Code 2016 formally entered force on 1 July 2017.

 Mexico

 Mexican labour law reflects the historic interrelation between the state and the Confederation of Mexican Workers.
 The confederation is officially aligned with the Institutional Revolutionary Party (the Institutional Revolutionary Party, or PRI).
 While the law promises workers the right to strike and to organize, in practice it is difficult or impossible for independent unions to organize.

 Singapore

 Singapore has a "minimum legal obligation" rule which applies to employment contracts and in other fields of contracting, and limits damages payments for breach of contract.
 The rule applies in wrongful dismissal cases: generally, its effect would be to limit an employee's damages to the minimum notice period under which the employer could properly have dismissed the employee.
 Various "general principles" have been identified which apply to the summary dismissal of employees on grounds of misconduct.